Anastasio (singer)

-Biography

-Early life
+Early life and education

 Marco Anastasio was born in 1997 in Meta, Campania.
+He attended a classical lyceum and later graduated in 2024 in Agricultural, Forestry and Environmental Sciences from the University of Naples Federico II.

+Career

-2015-2018: Career beginnings
+2015-2018: Early recordings

-He published his first EP Disciplina sperimentale produced by Gigi Emme in 2015 and he also uploaded some singles on his YouTube channel using the pseudonym Nasta.
+Anastasio published his first EP Disciplina sperimentale produced by Gigi Emme in 2015 and he also uploaded some singles on his YouTube channel using the pseudonym Nasta.
 On 20 March 2018 he published the song "Come Maurizio Sarri" dedicated to Maurizio Sarri the former coach of the professional football club S.S.C.
 Napoli.
 The song was successful, especially among football fans.

-2018–2020: X Factor Italia, Sanremo 2020 and first album
+2018–2020: X Factor Italia, Sanremo 2020 and debut album

-He won the twelfth edition of the Italian version of the X Factor in December 2018.
+Anastasio won the twelfth edition of the Italian version of the X Factor in December 2018.
 On 23 November 2018 his debut single "La fine del mondo" was released and it topped the charts in Italy winning a Gold Certification.
 On 14 December 2018 his EP La fine del mondo was released on Spotify.

 On 8 February 2019 he appeared as a musical guest during the fourth show of the 69th Sanremo Music Festival, performing the song "Correre", which followed a monologue by actor and presenter Claudio Bisio.
 The song was released as a digital single on 9 February 2019.

 He competed at the Sanremo Music Festival 2020 with the song "Rosso di rabbia".
 On 7 February 2020, he released his debut album Atto zero.